 If breakthrough bleeding is only an issue when you try to skip periods, it may be a good idea to take each pack in its entirety or completing a hormone-free week to have a monthly period.
 Some women have breakthrough bleeding for a long time when trying to skip periods while others don’t.
 It all depends on your body.

 If breakthrough bleeding is a persistent issue despite completing a monthly hormone-free interval, it may be time to switch to another birth control.
-Send us a message and we can help you change to another birth control that may cause less spotting.
+At Nurx, we offer over a hundred brands of birth control.
+Just fill out a quick survey and our medical team can help you change to another birth control that may cause less spotting.
+Get started here.

 Are you using a progestin-only pill?

 Progestin-only pills are prescribed for women who have certain health conditions that prevent them from taking combination pills, such as a history of deep vein thrombosis, uncontrolled high blood pressure, or migraine with aura, to name a few.
 Irregular bleeding is the most common side effect of progestin-only pills (POPs).
 Fortunately, this side effect usually decreases or stops altogether with time (usually within about 3-6 months).
 Over time, POPs may reduce menstrual bleeding or stop your period altogether.
 If you’ve been using your POP for less than 6 months, we encourage you to stick with it as the irregular bleeding will most likely improve.